R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 `timer.target`: A special *target unit* that sets up all *timer units* and activates after boot.
 See `man 5 systemd.target` for details on *target units*, `man 7 systemd.special` for information on this particular target, and `man 7 bootup` for a rather fetching chart displaying the order in which *units* are pulled during the system boot-up.
 - Timer-specific manuals: `man 5 systemd.timer` and `man 7 systemd.time`.

-Option `--force` to open a new *unit* file for editing if non existent—just our case—.
+Option `--force` to open a new *unit* file for editing if non-existent—just our case—.
 Option `--full` to work on the original file, not a *drop-in*. *Drop-in* files are useful to alter an existing file without losing the original data.
 A *drop-in* will be used during the evaluation to override this 10-minute broadcast, see **§ B.5.h Script monitoring**.

 > systemctl edit --force --full monitoring.service (§)